Welcome to today's edition of the Rush 24-7 podcast.

 New York plans to make gender a personal choice, separating anatomy from what it means to be a man or a woman.

-You just you if you if you want your birth certificate to say you're a female when you're a man, you can do it.
+If you want your birth certificate to say you're a female when you're a man, you can do it.

-People born in the city would be able to uh change the documented sex on their birth certificates by providing affidavit affidavits from a doctor and a mental health professional uh laying out why their patients should be considered members of the opposite sex and asserting that their proposed change would be permanent.
+In New York, under the rule being considered by the city's Board of Health, which is likely to be adopted soon, people born in the city would be able to change the documented sex on their birth certificates by providing affidavits from a doctor and a mental health professional laying out why their patients should be considered members of the opposite sex and asserting that their proposed change would be permanent.

-Um But there's always a catch to this stuff, and that is you have to live in your adopt.
+But there's always a catch to this stuff, and that is you have to live in your adopted gender for what, at least two years, and then promise that it's permanent.

-But there's no um sex change required.
+But there's no sex change required.

-Well, now I know this sounds funny, but once you start letting people redefine marriage, and once you start letting people redefine family, who's to say we can't redefine anything?
+Well, now, I know this sounds funny, but once you start letting people redefine marriage and once you start letting people redefine family, who's to say we can't redefine anything?

-I mean, I I know some people who would like to change their uh ident identity to dog.
+I mean, I know some people who would like to change their identity to dog and get kicked around so much.

-You you you well, I haven't read it.
+Well, I haven't read it.

-Uh I let me see.
+Let me see.

 If they wanted to change the gender for all the compelling reasons that they've given, it should be done perhaps with an asterisk.

-So uh Yeah, Bush Bush could go to New York.
+So, yeah, Bush could go to New York.

-But Bush could move to New York, change his gender, become the first female president.
+Well, you have to live in New York to do that, but Bush could move to New York, change his gender, become the first female president.

 Here's one.